liftoff/HumanInput/README.rst

     HI.on('pan:#elemtopan', function(e, panObj) {
     // The element we want to pan is the event target (pretty much always): var panElem = e.target;
-            // Alternatively, you could just store that x and y in a global somewhere
     // The 2nd arg passed to 'pan' events include a convenient object (panObj): xPan += panObj.xMoved; // xMoved and yMoved represent the number of pixels yPan += panObj.yMoved; // that the pointer has moved since the pan started